salesforce/lwc-rfcs/text/0000-module-resolution.md

 ### Module resolution configuration

 The `modules` key on the configuration will hold an Array of `ModuleRecords`.
 A module record is an object with a specific shape depending on the type of module record it holds.
 The type will depend on the mode of resolution, we will be defining three types of `ModuleRecords` for now:
-  - AliasModuleRecord: Define an specifier that points to a specific module.
+  - AliasModuleRecord: Define a specifier that points to a specific module.
   - DirectoryModuleRecord: Defines a folder where many namespaced modules can be defined
   - NpmModuleRecord: Defines a set of packages that will hold more modules to be resolved.